Bigg Boss Kannada season 4

-The fourth season of the Kannada-language version of Indian reality television series Bigg Boss premiered on on Colors Kannada at 6pm.
+Bigg Boss 4 is the fourth season of the Kannada-language version of Indian reality television series Bigg Boss premiered on on Colors Kannada at 6pm.
 Sudeep remained as the host as he hosted previous seasons.

 Among the five finalists, Pratham emerged as the winner with the highest number of public votes, followed by Kirik Keerthi as runner-up, and Rekha, Malavika Avinash and Mohan Shankar as third, fourth and fifth respectively.

 Nagendra bhat was the writer for this season.

 Production

 Sudeep had signed a ₹18 crore deal with the channel Colors Kannada to host the next five seasons starting from the previous season.
 The first promo for the show aired on the channel on 8 September 2016.
 None of the contestants' details were revealed until the grand opening of the show.
 The Bigg Boss house built for the previous season in the Innovative Film City at Bidadi, Bengaluru was reconstructed for this season.

 The show was aired on Colors Kannada and Colors Kannada HD simultaneously from 9:00 pm to 10:00 om every day.
 This was the first season of Bigg Boss Kannada to be shot and aired in High-Definition.
 A spin-off show, Bigg Boss Night Shift was produced and aired on Colors Super from 10:00 pm to 11:00 pm every day.
 This contained unseen footage from the original airing and was hosted by Rehman Haseeb, alumnus from Season 3 of Bigg Boss Kannada.

 The season was extended by two weeks (to 113 days) instead of the regular 98 days format of the show.
 The first 98 days of Season 4 was aired on Colors Kannada while the remaining 14 days were aired exclusively on Colors Super channel.
 The grand finale was aired on 28 and 29 January 2017 on Colors Kannada, Colors Kannada HD and Colors Super simultaneously.